MicrocontrollersDev/Alternatives/FeatherClient.md

 - Move external mods into respective version categories
 - Figure out what to do about unrecommended mods (ie OptiFabric, DSM)
 - Make SkyClient and tmodinstaller messages nicer and maybe move to bottom.
-- Reorganize Feather Mods in their official categories? (probably fine and better to keep it how it is tho tbh)
 - Forge/Fabric install guides?
 Maybe link to Lizzy's for Forge and MigratingToLatest for Fabric
 - Figure out what to do about Feather missing mods for some versions (i.e., no Patcher 1.12)
 	- patcher in specific is solved by Patcher being included in the general settings anyways, need to find out if anything else has the same issue)